pschmitt/docker-sshd/README.md

 ## Thanks

-This is loosely based, or inspired by [linuxserver/ssh-server](https://github.com/linuxserver/docker-openssh-server).
+This is loosely based on, or rather inspired by [linuxserver/ssh-server](https://github.com/linuxserver/docker-openssh-server).

 ## What's the point?